 Professor David McKitterick

 Professor David McKitterick FBA is a Fellow of Trinity College, Cambridge, where he was Librarian until 2015.
 His books include the standard histories of Cambridge University Library in the eighteenth and nineteenth centuries (1986), and of Cambridge University Press since the sixteenth century (3 vols, 1992-2004).
 Other books include Print, manuscript and the search for order, 1450-1830 (2003) and Old books, new technologies (2013).
-He is one of the general editors of the Cambridge History of the Book in Britain, a gold medallist of the Bibliographical Society, and a member of the editorial board of The Book Collector.
+He is one of the general editors of the Cambridge History of the Book in Britain, and a gold medallist of the Bibliographical Society.

 Professor James Raven